 - Very flexible system.
 It can deliver power to loads over vast distances using transformers.

 - AC generators are sturdier and easier to build than DC generators.
 DC generators need brushes and commutators to generate DC current.

 - Complex system.
-Computer with power system analysis software has saved engineers.
+Computer with power system analysis software (such as EMTP, ETAP, PTW, etc) has saved engineers.

 - System stability is crucial.
-The system goes down if interconnected generators do not swing at the same frequency (i.e. not synchronized)
+The system goes down if interconnected generators do not generate at the same frequency (i.e. not synchronized)

 DC systems are great for moving bulk power at really high voltages.
 They are just not feasible for power distribution, however.
 AC systems provide easy means to deliver power to remote users from remote generating stations.
-A mix of both technologies is viable for the future power system.
+A mix of both technologies is suitable to build a power system.